Add line events by coordinates

 Multiple events scenario

 In this example, Route1 has two existing events, a Speed Limit event (EventA) and a Parking event (EventB), both of which have dates from 1/1/2000 to <Null>.
-The impact of adding a second pair of events that have coincident measures in the same event layers, but different from and to dates, is demonstrated.
+It demonstrates the impact of adding a second pair of events that have coincident measures in the same event layers, but different start and end dates.

 The following diagram shows the route and the existing events: